Seattle Children’s moving Tri-City clinic to bigger spot next spring

 The clinic conducts two flu clinics each year serving patients of all ages who have no health insurance or are from low-income families.
 The clinics are promoted through the Benton-Franklin Health District.

-Seattle Children’s has run a clinic in Richland since 2008.
-It will vacate its current space at 900 Stevens Drive once it moves to Kennewick.
+Seattle Children’s will vacate its current space at 900 Stevens Drive once it moves to Kennewick.

 The Grandridge building used to be home to Trios Health’s sleep center.